Maptime030/DutchOpenGeoData/README.md

 By cloning this repository you can reproduce these steps for yourself in Postgis.

 You do not want to work with Postgis?
-The [pre-processed dataset](/data/events_utrecht_2011_2016_location.csv) is available for you as well!
+The pre-processed dataset with location is available for you as [CSV](/data/events_utrecht_2011_2016_location.csv) or [GeoJSON](/data/events_utrecht_2011_2016_location.geojson)!
 Just download this and import this to Qgis, R or anything you like!

 **Good luck!**